Free Washington D.C. Arrests, Criminal Records, & Probation Search

 Restrictions from federal and local laws are more robust when it comes to professional background checks.
 No one can lawfully conduct a background check on you without first receiving your permission.

-Washington, DC’s FOIA provides restrictions on information one can search, and additional protection is provided by the Fair Criminal Record Screening Amendment of 2014.30
+Washington, DC’s Freedom of Information Act (FOIA) provides restrictions on information one can search, and additional protection is provided by the Fair Criminal Record Screening Amendment of 2014.30

-In addition, this article has outlined how the EEOC and FCRA provide protection when individuals are subject to a professional background check.
+In addition, this article has outlined how the U.S. Equal Employment Opportunity Commission (EEOC) and Fair Credit Reporting Act (FCRA) provide protection when individuals are subject to a professional background check.

 When it comes to your criminal or arrest records, there are ways to protect yourself.
 Primarily, you can determine whether or not you qualify to have your records sealed or expunged.

-Whether you are trying to find DC criminal records or are concerned about people searching your records, federal and Washington, DC law can provide protection.
-When searching for Washington DC arrest records, use the steps and tools referenced in this article to assist you throughout the process.
+Whether you are trying to find District of Columbia criminal records or are concerned about people searching your records, federal and State law can provide protection.
+When searching for District of Columbia arrest records, use the steps and tools referenced in this article to assist you throughout the process.

 References